noirscape/retaggr/docs/user.rst

     # Technically the config object doesn't need any parameters to work.
     # That said, the only option available at that point is Paheal.
-    # min_score is required to search IQDB, whilst other boorus
+    # min_score is required to search IQDB, whilst other engines
     # will require their own API keys.
     # See the API reference for relevant keys and values.
     config = ReverseSearchConfig(min_score=80.0)